resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 import { History } from 'history'

-// Import the state interface and our combined reducers/sagas. import { ApplicationState, rootReducer, rootSaga } from './store'
+// Import the state interface and our combined reducers/sagas. import { ApplicationState, createRootReducer, rootSaga } from './store'

 export default function configureStore(
   history: History,